e-mission/e-mission-docs/docs/install/manual_install.md

   packages will be installed using the environment, if you are comfortable with the command line, you can also download the minimalist `miniconda` installer https://conda.io/miniconda.html

+- Notice : It may happen that the creation of the emission env (see below) doesn't work with the latest anaconda or miniconda version (maybe because e-mission runs on python 3.6).
+For instance, the setup doesn't work with latest miniconda3 4.7.12 but works with 4.4.10. (see the archive here: https://repo.anaconda.com/miniconda/)

 - Setup the `emission` environment.